 Transportation: Transportation and related costs, according to IDEA, include the cost of travel (e.g. mileage, or travel by taxi, common carrier or other means) and other costs (e.g. tolls and parking expenses).
 Therefore, transportation should be listed on the IFSP service section as a required service whenever travel is necessary to enable an enrolled child and family to receive a Part C service.
 Parents must be reimbursed for transporting their own child unless they decline.
 A reasonable reimbursement rate would be the same rate at which staff is reimbursed for use of their car or some other standard rate used by the program.

-Children Who Are Deaf of Hard of Hearing: The Language and Communication Plan (LCP) for children in the Connecticut Birth to Three System, Form 3-19, should be completed with the family by the IFSP team prior to or as part of the initial, annual or any periodic review of the IFSP.
+Children Who Are Deaf or Hard of Hearing: The Language and Communication Plan (LCP) for children in the Connecticut Birth to Three System, Form 3-19, should be completed with the family by the IFSP team prior to or as part of the initial, annual or any periodic review of the IFSP.
 The plan was developed to prompt a discussion about the family’s understanding of their child’s needs and the possible outcomes, strategies or services that the IFSP should address (see the Birth to Three Service Guideline #5 Young Children Who are Hard of Hearing or Deaf).
 It may also be helpful for the parent to review in preparation for transitioning out of the Birth to Three System.
 The Connecticut IDEA Part B also has a Communication and Language plan as part of the Individual Education Plan (IEP) form.

 For Children Who Are Visually Impaired or Blind: If the service being provided by BESB is a required service under IDEA Part C, it must be listed in Section 6 under “What is Going to Happen”.
 Enter supports in a way that are meaningful for the family (1 x per month vs. 10 hours per year) and if the services will not happen in the summer, the service should be listed twice with stop and end dates to reflect the summer break.
 BESB should then be listed in the box entitled “Services are paid for by the Birth to Three System unless otherwise indicated”.
 In the event BESB discontinues delivering the service; the program is still responsible to provide the service as written on the IFSP.
 (For instance, these would include any services that would involve a home or community visit with the family and BESB staff).
 If BESB or another agency is providing a service or support to a family that the team wants to be reflected on the plan but the service is not one required under IDEA Part C then this service or support should be written in Section 5A under What other resources or supports do you have or need that can help you?
 (For instance, this might be a small grant from BESB for the child).